Enhanced Casimir effect for doped graphene

-\paragraph{Approximating the Casimir energy.} For finite temperature the numerical calculation of the Casimir force in a realistic set-up requires summing of a large number of contribution of the Matsubara frequencies.
-Following the ideas of \cite{Fialkovsky:2011pu} (which were later confirmed in \cite{KM15}) one might facilitate significantly this calculus by considering the $T=0$ approximation (\ref{t0-1},\ref{t0-2}) for the polarization operator in all terms of the summation \Ref{EL} but the zeroth one.
-The comparison of exact results with such approximation is given on Fig.~\ref{fig2}.
+\paragraph{Approximating the Casimir energy.} For finite temperature, the numerical calculation of the Casimir energy in a realistic set-up requires summing a large number of contribution to the sum over the Matsubara frequencies.
+Following the ideas of \cite{Fialkovsky:2011pu} (which were later confirmed in \cite{KM15}), one might facilitate significantly this calculus by considering the $T=0$ approximation (\ref{t0-1},\ref{t0-2}) for the polarization operator in all terms of the summation \Ref{EL} except in the zeroth one.
+The comparison of exact results for the Casimir energy ${\cal E}$ with such approximation, ${\cal E}_{app}$, is given on Fig.~\ref{fig2}.
 As one can see, the error is less then $0,5$\% for the pristine graphene and one order of magnitude smaller for doped one.
 This confirms once again at an even better level the asymptotic considerations delivered in \cite{Fialkovsky:2011pu}.

 \paragraph{Summary.} In this letter we calculated the polarization operator for the quasi-particles in graphene at non-zero temperature, chemical potential and mass gap applicable at all complex frequencies without a need for any special procedure of analytical continuation.
-This result can be used in a variety of physical problems, including investigating TE surface plasmons in graphene \cite{Bordag:2015gla}, quantum reflection \cite{Dufour13}, Casimir interaction, etc.
+This result can be used in a variety of physical problems, including investigation of TE surface plasmons in graphene \cite{Bordag:2015gla}, quantum reflection \cite{Dufour13}, Casimir interaction, etc.

-Basing on these results and the Lifshitz formula we numerically simulate the Casimir interaction between a doped graphene monolayer and an ideal metal.
-For high but feasible doping we predict the enhancement of the Casimir effect as compared to the case of the pristine graphene up to $54$\% for the Casimir force, and up to $56$\% --- for the force gradient.
-The high doping of graphene is shown to bring significant enhancement in the values of the force gradient at a wide range of separations which should facilitate the future experimental measurements.
-We saw also that even moderate values of the chemical potential have a non-negligible effect on the Casimir force and thus should be taken into account in description of realistic experiments.
+Basing on these results and the Lifshitz formula, we numerically simulate the Casimir interaction between a doped graphene monolayer and an ideal metal.
+For high but feasible doping we predict the enhancement of the Casimir effect as compared to the case of the pristine graphene of up to $54$\% for the Casimir force, and of up to $56$\% --- for the force gradient.
+The high doping of graphene is shown to bring significant enhancement in the values of the force gradient at a wide range of separations which should facilitate future experimental measurements.
+At such levels of doping the influence of the mass-gap is not important.
+We saw also that even moderate values of the chemical potential have a non-negligible effect on the Casimir force and thus should be taken into account in realistic description of experiments together with real material properties, finite temperature and mass-gap parameter, if present.

+All calculations of the present paper were performed in fully retarded approach valid at all distance.
+It may be interesting to study whether the non-retarded approach may deliver a good approximation at some distances.